mongolab/dex/README.md

   -p, --profile         flag to examine the MongoDB system.profile collection.
                         If set, the profile collection will be searched for queries.
+  -w, --watch           Instructs Dex to watch the system.profile or log
+                        (depending on which -p/-f is specified) for entries, rather than processing existing content.
+Upon keyboard interrupt (Ctrl+C) watch terminates and the
+                        accumulated output is provided.
   -n NAMESPACES, --namespace NAMESPACES
                         a MongoDB namespace (db.collection).
 Can be provided multiple times.
 This option creates a filter, and